-Currently the Center studies with systems level neuroscience in human subjects an in animal models, including psychophysical techniques, functional imaging, trans-cranial stimulation and computational approaches.
-Research includes examining how sensory cues and active movements of the body are integrated to support perception, studying brain mechanisms for attention and timing, studying functional connectivity in the brain, devising advanced methods for decoding/encoding neurophysiological signals.
+The Center studies with systems-level neuroscience in human subjects and in animal models, including psychophysical techniques, functional imaging and computational approaches.
+The research includes examining how sensory cues and active movements of the body are integrated to support perception, studying brain mechanisms for attention and timing, studying functional connectivity in the brain, devising advanced methods for decoding/encoding neurophysiological signals.

 Center for Neuroscience and Cognitive Systems

 Balasco L., Pagani M., Pangrazzi L., Chelini G., Chama A.G.C., Shlosman E., Mattioni L., Galbusera A., Iurilli G., Provenzano G., Gozzi A., Bozzi Y.

 Abnormal whisker-dependent behaviors and altered cortico-hippocampal connectivity in Shank3b-/-mice